 Feature classes are homogeneous collections of common features, each having the same spatial representation, such as points, lines, or polygons, and a common set of attribute columns, for example, a line feature class for representing road centerlines.
-The four most commonly used feature classes are points, lines, polygons, and annotation (the geodatabase name for map text).
+The four most commonly used feature classes are points, lines, polygons, and annotation (a term for map text).

 In this diagram, you might also have noted the potential requirement to model some advanced feature properties.
 For example, the sewer lines and manhole locations make up a storm sewer network, a system with which you can model runoff and flows.
 Also, note how adjacent parcels share common boundaries.
 Most parcel users want to maintain the integrity of shared feature boundaries in their datasets using a topology.

 As mentioned earlier, users often need to model such spatial relationships and behaviors in their geographic datasets.
-In these cases, you can extend these basic feature classes by adding a number of advanced geodatabase elements, such as topologies, network datasets, terrains, and address locators.
+In these cases, you can extend these basic feature classes by adding a number of advanced geodatabase elements, such as topologies, network datasets, and terrains.

 Types of feature classes